uvaaland/cig_llnl_workshop/run_adj_solver.md

       SAVE_FORWARD                    = .true.   # save last frame of forward simulation or not

-We need the output seismograms ot be in `ASCII` format, so we change the `Par_file` accordingly:
+We need the output seismograms to be in `ASCII` format, so we change the `Par_file` accordingly:

       # output format for the seismograms (one can use either or all of the three formats)